Kristina01111000/Drws_site/README.md

 - go over quiz questions, does he want more?
 - emails for email chain, they're set on my end, i can't make the chain emails til thats done
 - email for current clients, partially done
-- current client list, at some point i should get this
+- current client list, at some point i should get this later -> val is moving to a new job
 - new video explaining the 30 day challenge - probably not until summer

-- See how big the file size for campaign monitor is
-- Could he sell his book (hardcover and ebook) on the site?
 - connect woocommerce on the site for his book
 - For book: physical $17.95, free shipping; ebook $5.95
 - Don’t put the cart in the top corner